 She exhibits widely in venues such as Overture Center, Janet Carson Gallery, JMKAC, UW Lofts Gallery, Edgewood College Gallery, Arterie Fine Art Gallery, and Gallery Marzen, among others.
 She has had poetry, creative nonfiction, nonfiction, photography, and paintings published in a variety of projects and literary journals including Yahara Journal, Thought Collection Publishing, LED Publishing, Apeiron Review, Foliate Oak Literary Magazine, The Voices Project, FSTOP, The Artist Unleashed, and The Birds We Piled Loosely, with work forthcoming with Main Street Rag Publishing, among others.
-Her solo show Constant is currently exhibited at Overture Center.
+Her solo show Constant was recently exhibited at Overture Center.
 Her work is created in and around the Village of Shorewood Hills.